AnnaDodson/hacktoberfest-website/README.md

 You can contribute through the browser or from your favourite terminal.
 Go the [contributing guide](/contributing.md) to learn how.

+# About our license

+All content in this repository is licensed under a Creative Commons license, specifically CC BY-NC-SA 4.0.

+This means you can:

+- Share it in any format or medium
+- Adapt it by changing or building upon it

+As long as you:

+- Attribute your adaptation to their original creator(s).
+- Don't use any of the material commercially.
+- Distribute any changes you make under the same license.
+- Don't add any additional restrictions outside of what the license already disallows.

 # Getting The Site Running

 The site is built using [Jekyll](https://jekyllrb.com), a Ruby application, or **Gem**.